 Text Alignment and Spacing

 The easiest to read and most effective form of text alignment to read is left alignment.
 This is because the beginning of each line is consistent with one-another and easy for the reader to navigate.
 Center alignment and right alignment text can be distracting for a reader trying to skim through documents quickly.
-Fixed adjustment, although visually appealing at first glance, can caused uneven spacing between words.
+Fixed adjustment, although visually appealing at first glance, can cause uneven spacing between words.
 When choosing the proper spacing or leading between lines of text, allow for 1.5x or 2x spacing for readers to move their eyes from line to line with ease.

 Finally, when it comes to text readability, white space is your friend if you are creating ADA compliant print materials.
 When incorporating white space in between areas of text, it is especially helpful for individuals with low vision or cognitive disabilities.
 It also allows for a natural separation between content and unrelated elements within a document.